Property Management in Washington DC: Living in Georgetown

 The Georgetown Farmers’ Market is located in Rose Park at the corner of 26th Street and O Street NW in D.C.
 It is held on Wednesday afternoons, between 3 pm and 7 pm, from May to October.

 The Taste of Georgetown food festival is held annually in September on K Street, along the Georgetown Waterfront.
-The festival includes signature dishes from 35 of the neighborhood’s restaurants, as well as a Craft Beer and Wine Pavilion.
+The festival includes signature dishes from 35 of the neighborhood’s restaurants and a Craft Beer and Wine Pavilion.